cassianoperin/Retroroms/README.md

-# retroroms
+# RetroRoms
-Retroroms download scripts
+Retroroms scripts for automate roms and CHD downloads.